Fitting a Urinary Sheath

 Disposal of used drainage bags

-- Rinse the bag in clean water then seal in a complimentary disposal bag and place in a household waste bin
+- Rinse the bag in clean water then seal it in a complimentary disposal bag and place it in a household waste bin.

 If you experience any problems, please contact your nurse for help and advice.